Medically reviewed by Drugs.com. Last updated on Mar 19, 2022.

-An annuloplasty is a procedure to tighten or reinforce the ring around a valve in the heart.
-This may be performed during other procedures to repair a heart valve.
+An annuloplasty is a procedure to tighten, reshape or reinforce the ring (annulus) around a valve in the heart.
+It may be done during other procedures to repair a heart valve.

-In annuloplasty, the surgeon tightens or reinforces the ring around a valve in the heart.
+In annuloplasty, the surgeon tightens, reshapes or reinforces the ring around a valve in the heart.

 Why it's done

-The ring around a valve in the heart (annulus) can widen and change from its normal shape.
-This may occur when the heart is enlarged or when blood is leaking backward through the valve.
-The widening of the ring can cause the valve flaps (leaflets) attached to the ring not to open and close properly, which can cause blood to leak backward through the valve.
+The ring around a valve in the heart (annulus) can widen and change from its usual shape.
+This may occur when the heart is enlarged or if you have a leaky valve (valve regurgitation).
+When the ring is widened, the valve flaps attached to the ring may not open and close correctly.
+As a result, blood can leak backward through the valve.

 What you can expect

-Doctors are also researching less invasive procedures to conduct annuloplasty and other heart valve procedures using long, thin tubes.
+Researchers are studying less invasive ways to perform annuloplasty and other heart valve procedures using long, thin tubes.
 Such approaches are called transcatheter procedures.

-In annuloplasty, the surgeon tightens or replaces the ring around the valve so that the valve leaflets can close.
-This may be performed while conducting other procedures to repair a valve.
+In annuloplasty, the surgeon tightens, reshapes or replaces the ring around the valve so that the valve leaflets can close.
+This may be done at the same time as other procedures to repair a valve.